SSH Vs. SSL – The Technical Differences Explained

 SSL works on public key infrastructure (PKI).
 PKI is a framework that involves Certificate Authorities (CAs), which issue a digital certificate that establishes trust between two parties.
 But it’s not the case when considering the SSH protocol.
 SSH protocol does not use digital certificates; instead, it requires private and public keys, commonly known as SSH keys, to establish a secure connection.

 In this article, we will examine SSL vs SSH in great depth.
-And for a better understanding of the topic (SSH vs SSL), let’s explore the technical difference between these two protocols in a tabular format.
+To better understand the topic (SSH vs SSL), let’s explore the technical difference between these two protocols in a tabular format.
 Here’s the table:

 The Key Differences of SSH and SSL